 Since Sam started she has proactively been working to improve the information that Compton Verney has on their visitors.
 One of the first things she did was speak to the established front of house team who engage with visitors daily to ask them what they thought the profile was, though their opinions were divided.
 In order to get a clearer picture Sam and her team provided new training for ticketing staff on collecting data along with sales, increasing their success: where they were recovering data from around 40% of visitors they are now recovering 70%.
 Sam feeds the postcode data they collect into MOSAIC to gain further insights.

 For Compton Verney, visitors within a half hour drive time radius are a key audience, so they recently conducted focus groups with representatives of that population, both visitors and non-visitors, to improve their primary, generic marketing leaflet.
 Previously designed by committee (we’ve all been there!) the focus group gave a really clear steer to help redefine the material.
 Rather than seeing key works of art from the collection on the cover, people unfamiliar with Compton Verney wanted it to be clearer at first glance what exactly Compton Verney is, and what is has to offer; they now regularly feature images of the gallery and grounds, plus inset images highlighting things like the galleries, family activities and the café.
-Also, the focus group thought that the brochure could make it more apparent that there was a lot happening at the venue and that there was reason to return following initial visits.
-Now the brochure features a calendar style display, clearly providing information about what’s on, and visually highlighting the busy calendar the vibrancy of the venue.
+Also, the focus group thought that the brochure could make it more apparent that there was a lot happening at the venue and that there were reasons to return following initial visits.
+Now the brochure features a calendar style display, clearly providing information about what’s on, and visually highlighting through busy calendar the vibrancy of the venue.
 Since making these design change more leaflets have been picked up in the past 5 months than in the entire previous year.
 Redemption of vouchers included in the leaflet help Sam and her team track its impact.

 Sam has also been working on the gallery’s online communications, adding new dynamic content to their monthly e-newsletter.
 They created a simple slide show based film for one of their recent exhibition – not an expensive film, just bringing together images, music and text in house – and it has been the most clicked content they have had; though new menus remain extremely popular!
-In addition to their monthly newsletter they have also begun to send out more regular bulletins in relation to single events, giving people an extra reminder.
+In addition to their monthly newsletter, they have also begun to send out more regular bulletins in relation to single events, giving people an extra reminder.
 Often there is a concern that increasing communications will cause people to unsubscribe, but Compton Verney found that those who unsubscribed had not opened a bulletin in the last few years, so they were not engaging with those audiences anyway, and it in fact helped clean up the data.

 At the end of her talk Sam also shared with the group her experience of benchmarking schemes, leading into broader group discussions.
 Sam has had a mix of experiences.
 She has been involved in large benchmarking schemes which can be a real challenge: there is time and effort involved in collecting data in the correct format; it can be a challenge for a group of varied organisations to identify shared research goals; and there are challenges in identifying key comparisons – if the benchmarking is geographically based organisations can be very different in size and goal.

-One of the most positive benchmarking experiences Compton Verney has had was with an Arts Council funded partnership project with Banbury Museum and 78 Derngate The Charles Rennie Mackintosh House & Galleries to benchmark their audiences and conduct research with the local population living in that area where Oxfordshire, Warwickshire and Northamptonshire meet within the driving radius of all the venues.
+One of the most positive benchmarking experiences Compton Verney has had was with an Arts Council-funded partnership project with Banbury Museum and 78 Derngate The Charles Rennie Mackintosh House & Galleries to benchmark their audiences and conduct research with the local population living in that area where Oxfordshire, Warwickshire and Northamptonshire meet within the driving radius of all the venues.
 The agenda for the research was set by the venues themselves, they actively selected organisations against which they thought it was appropriate to benchmark, which in turn meant the outcomes closely aligned to their needs.

-One point Sam emphasised throughout her talk, when discussing benchmarking or internal research is that organisations need to be ready and willing to respond to that research and make changes, or their value is severely undermined.
+One point Sam emphasised throughout her talk, when discussing benchmarking or internal research, is that organisations need to be ready and willing to respond to that research and make changes, or their value is severely undermined.

 The highlight of the day was a talk from Shelley Mannion, Senior Content Producer at the British Museum.
 She shared with us some of the findings of a recent 6 week research project into how visitors orient themselves when they arrive at the British Museum and how they use the museum’s multimedia guide.
 This talk tackled the issue of understanding audiences from a different perspective, looking closely at what visitors do while in the museum, rather than their motivation for attending.